Carrefour MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns saved bank connections for the install and lists specific fields (connector_id, item_id, bank name, add_connection_url).
-This distinguishes it clearly from sibling tools like openfinance_list_accounts or openfinance_list_transactions.
+The description clearly states the tool returns saved bank connections and lists specific fields (connector_id, item_id, bank name, add_connection_url).
+It distinguishes from sibling tools like 'authenticate' and 'connect' by focusing on listing existing connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.